 Competition entry fees vary according to length of film and age of film maker.
 There are lower rates for IAC members and discounts for early entry (before 21st December) and for entering and paying online.
 (Check here to learn the other benefits of becoming an IAC member, and here to discover how to join.)

 Become a member of the IAC.
 We are dedicated to supporting amateur film and audio-visual workers.
-Amateur means enthusiast - anyone from beginner to master of the art - with work that is not made for financial gain.
+Amateur means enthusiast - anyone from beginner to expert - with work that is not made for financial gain.
 Apart from the discount on the fee for entering BIAFF there are many other benefits, listed here.
 How to join.